 School attendance is not just required by law, it is critical to students' success in school and life.
 All students are expected to be in their first class by 8:20 am promptly.
 Students who come to school after their first period class will be instructed to sign their names in the "Late Log" held by the attendance personnel and receive a late pass.
 Students who routinely come to school late by more than five minutes will receive a warning and shortly thereafter, parents will be notified by the school messenger system, the attendance office and/or ultimately in writing.
 If lateness and/or absenteeism become a pattern, phone calls will be made, an attendance officer will be sent to visit your home, and school will request a conference.
-When 10 or more consecutive days of absence is reported and a parent is unresponsive to school attendance, accompanied by good study habits, and participation in extracurricular activities are the platform for school success.
+When 10 or more consecutive days of absence is reported and a parent is unresponsive to school's interventions it will result in further action including notification to ACS.
+We believe that regular school attendance, accompanied by good study habits, and participation in extracurricular activities are the platform for school success.
 Once a student arrives at school, he/she is expected to remain and attend each class throughout the day.
 To learn more about the importance of student attendance, visit NYC DOE Attendance.